haroldpop/EEG-Project/README.md

 #### c) DGCNN

 In the notebook GraphConvNetworkChebyshevParameters, you can find how I create the GCNN model and how I varied different parameters to understand the impact of them and find the best one.
 In the notebook SynthesisScript, you can find the definition of every model I implemented and how I looped across all the datasets to create a table of results.
 (Unfortunately, when I ran this notebook on my computer Python crashed.
-To be able, to create the table of results I ran 4 different notebooks for each model and I hoped that Python will not crashed, python crashed for one with the use of the norm mod Laplacian.
+To be able, to create the table of results I ran 4 different notebooks, python crashed for one with the use of the norm mod Laplacian.
 This 4 notebooks are the other one in the folder.)